 - Then I like adding a chest or pec (pectoralis) stretch especially a pec minor stretch which can also be done on the foam roller.

-- Finally I like to strength the rhomboids, middle traps (trapezius), and lower traps with different variations of rows.
+- Finally I like to strengthen the rhomboids, middle traps (trapezius), and lower traps with different variations of rows.
 My most important cue for patients is to squeeze the shoulder blades together and slightly down the back aiming each shoulder blade to the opposite buttock.
 Remember, these muscles have become very overstretched from the habitual posture, so will take time to strengthen.

 - Most importantly, even more important than the exercises sometimes, is the poor habit.
 If you’ve notice, I said habitual posture/posturing previously.
 It’s a habit; it’s something that can change, but will take time and effort to develop a better habit or better habitual posture in this case.
 It’s very important that you self-correct whenever you remember.
 Many times, I will ask my patients to have their friends, co-worker, family, classmates, and whomever else they’re regularly in contact with remind my patient of his/her posture.